BrunoWozniak/discov-cursor/README.md

 ---

-## Production/Build
+## Production/Build & Deployment
-- The same Docker Compose setup can be used for production with appropriate environment variables and volumes.
+- **Frontend:** Deployed to GitHub Pages via CI/CD workflow.
+Set your custom domain in `.github/workflows/ci-cd.yml` and your repo's Pages settings.
+- **Backend:** Deployed to [Render](https://render.com/) as a Docker service.
+Connect your GitHub repo to Render and follow their dashboard to set up the backend and managed Postgres database.
+Set environment variables in the Render dashboard (see `.env.example`).
+- **Database:** Use Render's managed Postgres add-on.
+Copy connection details to your backend's environment variables in Render.
-- For CI/CD and deployment, see future updates or add your own GitHub Actions workflow.
+- For CI/CD and deployment, see `.github/workflows/ci-cd.yml` and Render's documentation.

 ---